Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos: Introduction

 \section{Introduction}

 Perceiving procedural human activities from an egocentric (first-person) view has been a long-standing problem.
-Unlike action recognition focusing on labeling specific activities~\cite{damen:ijcv21,sener:cvpr22}, video-to-text description extends this realm, which offers a detailed textual interpretation of ongoing activities.
-This not only facilitates a deeper understanding of the procedure of tasks, but also enriches intuitive and communicative interfaces between humans and assistive systems, such as augmented reality~\cite{majil:sensors22} and human-robot interactions~\cite{kang:ijsr23}.
+Compared to action recognition focusing on labeling specific activities~\cite{damen:ijcv21,sener:cvpr22}, video-to-text description extends this realm, offering a detailed textual interpretation of ongoing activities.
+This not only facilitates understanding of the task procedure, but enriches intuitive and communicative interfaces between humans and assistive machine systems, \eg, augmented reality~\cite{majil:sensors22} and human-robot interactions~\cite{kang:ijsr23}.

-One formulation of the video-to-text description is dense video captioning~\cite{krishna:iccv17}, which densely detects time segments of a video and generates their captions.
-This task has been studied with instructional videos (\eg, YouCook2~\cite{zhou:aaai18}), which primarily feature exocentric (third-person) videos available on the Web.
-In contrast, egocentric benchmarks for dense video captioning remain underexplored due to limited dataset scale (\eg, 16~hours of MMAC Captions (ego)~\cite{nakamura:mm21} \vs 176~hours of YouCook2).
+One formulation of video-to-text description is dense video captioning~\cite{krishna:iccv17}, which densely detects time segments of a video and generates their captions.
+This task has been studied with instructional videos (\eg, YouCook2~\cite{zhou:aaai18}).
+While these instructional videos primarily feature exocentric (third-person) views available on the Web, egocentric benchmarks for dense video captioning remain underexplored due to limited dataset scale (\eg, 16~hours of MMAC Captions (ego)~\cite{nakamura:mm21} \vs 176~hours of YouCook2).

 Given this data scarcity, finding ways to bridge exocentric (source) and egocentric (target) views is vital to utilizing numerous web exocentric videos to enhance the understanding of egocentric activities.
 Prior works of this cross-view transfer have been studied in action recognition~\cite{li:cvpr21,wang:iccv23} and human/hand pose estimation~\cite{khirodkar:iccv23,ohkawa:cvpr23}.